Anne-Linde/motif-probability/README.md

 # motif-probability
 The code in this repository corresponds to our motif probability methodology for accelerometer data.

-The probability of a specific physical behavior pattern in the data can be calculated using the forward algorithm of the hidden semi-Markov model (HSMM).
+The probability of a specific physical behavior sequence in the data can be calculated using the forward algorithm of the hidden semi-Markov model (HSMM).
 This algorithm requires 2 inputs:

 1. User-defined motif(s)
-The motif probability is defined as the probability of a specific sequence of bouts, each characterized by acceleration ranges = [Amin, Amax] and their corresponding duration in minutes (L).
+The motif probability is defined as the likelihood that a specific sequence of bouts, each characterized by acceleration ranges = [Amin, Amax] and their corresponding duration in minutes (L), occurs within the accelerometer data.

 For example the hypothetical motif: